awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-cloudwatch-lambda.md

 1. For **Runtime**, choose **Python 3\.7**\.

-1. For **Permissions**, expand the drop down option, and choose **Choose or create an execution role**\.
+1. For **Permissions**, expand the drop down option, and choose **Change default execution role**\.

-1. For **Execution role**, choose **Use an existing role** and choose the IAM role that you used for your SageMaker Notebook instance or SageMaker Studio\.
+1. For **Execution role**, choose **Use an existing role** and choose the IAM role that you use for training jobs on SageMaker\.
 **Note**
-Make sure you use the same execution role for the training environment, otherwise the Lambda function won't properly react to the Debugger rule status changes\.
-If you are unsure which execution role to choose, run the following code in a Jupyter notebook cell to retrieve the execution role output:
+Make sure you use the execution role with `AmazonSageMakerFullAccess` and `AWSLambdaBasicExecutionRole` attached\.
+Otherwise, the Lambda function won't properly react to the Debugger rule status changes of the training job\.
+If you are unsure which execution role is being used, run the following code in a Jupyter notebook cell to retrieve the execution role output:

    ```
    import sagemaker